the-events-calendar/tribe-common/readme.txt

 = [4.12.15.1] 2020-12-29 =

-* Tweak - Point PUE URLs to the correct servers to avoid redirects
+* Tweak - Point PUE URLs to the correct servers to avoid redirects.

 = [4.12.15] 2020-12-15 =